kemitchell/writing.kemitchell.com/_drafts/Rely-on-OSI.md

 Placing these credits in a "legal notices" list or "open source disclosure" won't cut it.

-There are other footguns, often requiring the distribution of specific files.  `the_frameworx_license.txt` under the [Frameworx Open License 1.0](https://spdx.org/licenses/Frameworx-1.0.html).  `NOTICES` under the [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0),  favorite piece of expert trivia.  `license.txt` under [APL](https://opensource.org/licenses/APL-1.0) again.
+There are other footguns, often requiring the distribution of specific files.  `the_frameworx_license.txt` under the [Frameworx Open License 1.0](https://spdx.org/licenses/Frameworx-1.0.html).  `NOTICES` under the [Apache License, Version 2.0](http://https://opensource.org/licenses/APL-1.0opensource.org/licenses/Apache-2.0),  favorite piece of expert trivia.  `license.txt` under [APL]() again.
 And on the licensor side of things,`manifest.txt` under the [LaTeX Project Public License, Version 1.3c](https://opensource.org/licenses/LPPL-1.3c), complete with a scary (and dubious) warning that if you don't provide one, "the licensee would be entitled to make reasonable conjectures as to which files comprise the Work."

 You may expect such abberrations in your mental model of what OSI has approved.
 But that is for naught if the process you or your charges follow fails to account for them.
 Disputes on matters of credit especially have a tendency to become indignant and ego-charged.

 ## Legal Rigor

-I've mentioned above that not all OSI-approved licenses handle patents responsibly.
-Alas, OSI has approved at least one license that, to my US-legal eye, fails to handle much of anything rigorously at all.
+I've mentioned above that not all OSI-approved licenses dispose of patents responsibly.
+Alas, OSI has also approved at least one license that, to my legal eye, fails to handle much of anything rigorously at all.

 With sincerest respect to its lay author, whose heart was in just the right place, promoting plain brevity in legal terms, the [Fair License](https://opensource.org/licenses/Fair) cuts past the quick.
 As open software licenses go, Fair seems to want to do the right thing, but fails to say the right words to do it.
 In its entirety: